Kinard Gifted and Talented Mission

 Programming Opportunities for Gifted Learners

 Sixth through eighth graders who meet the academic qualifications have opportunities for accelerated math courses for high school credit, and all students are also offered world language courses (high school credit for 1B & 2).
 Seventh and eighth graders can apply for honors courses in English, Science, Social Studies, Select Choirs, Symphonic Band and Symphony Orchestra.
 Kinard’s Gifted and Talented Program focuses on development of critical thinking, creativity, collaboration and communication.
-Students with ALPs explore areas of interest through inquiry projects, career mentorship, college visits, service learning, philanthropy, innovation in technology and media, performing and visual arts, content extensions and ability grouping.
+Students with ALPs explore areas of interest through inquiry projects, career mentorship, college visits, service learning, philanthropy, innovation in technology and engineering, performing and visual arts, content extensions and ability grouping.

 Kinard’s GT Program Overview